Chinook Centre: History

+1970s Merger

-In the mid-1960s, a separate mall, Southridge, was opened across the street from Chinook.
-Built to be a competing centre with Sears and approximately 30 other stores, Southridge operated separately until 1974, when the malls came under common ownership and an expansion was built to bridge the centres together.
+In 1963, a separate mall, Southridge, was opened across the street from Chinook.
+Built to be a competing centre with Sears and approximately 30 other stores, Southridge operated separately until 1974, when the company that owned Southridge bought out Chinook, and an expansion was built to bridge the centres together.
 The new, larger mall was renamed Chinook Ridge Shopping Centre, and included a major enclosed parking structure, a movie theatre, an office tower, and a food court.

 In the 1980s, a two-storey wing of specialty retailers was added leading to a new anchor store (fashion retailer Bretton's, since closed) and a new food court.
 This expansion brought the mall's store count to approximately 300.

 A popular feature of the mall was an indoor merry-go-round, which was initially located outside the entrance to The Bay; following the 2000s renovation (see below), the attraction was relocated to the expanded food court.
-The construction of a pedestrian bridge from the food court required the removal of the carousel in 2018, when it was relocated to Spruce Meadows.
+The construction of a pedestrian bridge from the food court required the removal of the carousel in 2018, when it was relocated to Spruce Meadows; it was later used in filming of an episode of the 2023 TV series The Last of Us.